 Joe is a member of H&J’s Business & Corporate Law practice as well as the firm's Information Technology & E‑Commerce, and Intellectual Property practice groups.
 His clients include public companies, mature closely held entities, senior executives, shareholders and start up ventures.

 Joe has deep experience in corporate governance issues, an interest he originally developed litigating “corporate divorces” in Chicago and Montana.
 Today, his focus in this area is on the transactional side.
-However, when relationships deteriorate to the point business partners cannot get past their differences, Joe leverages his trial skills to lead a team to court, and maintains steady pressure on the opponent while keeping options for voluntary resolution open.
+When relationships deteriorate to the point business partners cannot get past their differences, however, Joe leverages his trial skills to lead a team to court, and maintains steady pressure on the opponent while keeping options for voluntary resolution open.

 Joe maintains a robust library of corporate formation documents which include: